aaurdanet/VLAN-Configuration-Project/README.md

 Files:

-Static VLAN Configuration Project.pkt: Cisco Packet Tracer file with the configured LAN model.
+VLAN Configuration Project.pkt: Cisco Packet Tracer file with the configured VLAN model.

 How to Explore: